Skip to content

 Currency Debasement

 Currency debasement is the deliberate reduction in the intrinsic value of money by those who control its supply.
 It represents the central theme of monetary history and the primary mechanism through which governments and authorities have financed expenditures beyond their means of taxation.
+As John Maynard Keynes observed, "the best way to destroy the capitalist system [is] to debauch the currency."

 Definition and Mechanisms

 Debasement occurs when the issuing authority reduces the precious metal content of coinage, increases the money supply beyond the growth of real goods and services, or otherwise diminishes the purchasing power of the monetary unit.
-Historical methods include coin clipping, melting and reminting coins with less precious metal while maintaining the same face value, and—in the modern era—simply printing additional currency or expanding credit.
+Historical methods include coin clipping, melting and reminting coins with less precious metal while maintaining the same face value, and -- in the modern era -- simply printing additional currency or expanding credit.

 The practice generates seigniorage revenue for the issuing authority: the difference between the face value of money and its production cost.
 This profit incentive has driven debasement throughout history, from ancient empires to modern nation-states.
+Debasement should be recognized for what it truly is: a counterfeiting process that has been institutionalized by the issuing government.

 Historical Pattern

 A recurring pattern appears across civilizations: financial pressure (typically from warfare, ambitious public works, or unsustainable spending) leads to debasement, which causes inflation, eroding the wealth of savers and fixed-income recipients.
-As the debasement accelerates, economic distortions multiply, trust in the currency collapses, and social order breaks down, often culminating in violence—whether revolution, civil war, or conquest by external forces.
+As the debasement accelerates, economic distortions multiply, trust in the currency collapses, and social order breaks down, often culminating in violence -- whether revolution, civil war, or conquest by external forces.

 Historical Examples